J. King

 // otherwise substitute the encoding declaration if any

-$string = "<?xml".$xmlVersion." encoding=\"$charset\"".$xmlStandalone."?>".substr($string, strlen($xmlDeclaration));
+return "<?xml".$xmlVersion." encoding=\"$charset\"".$xmlStandalone."?>".substr($string, strlen($xmlDeclaration));

 }